Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Introduction

-Our research addresses the gap between low-level features and high-level semantic concepts, as identified by \citeauthor{8089668} \citep{8089668}.
+\paragraph{Graph-Based and Context-Aware Methods.} To address the semantic gap, recent work incorporates Graph Neural Networks (GNNs) to encode spatial context and multi-label co-occurrence relationships.
+For example, \citeauthor{sumbul2021novel} \citep{sumbul2021novel} combine CNN feature extraction with GNN-based similarity refinement using multiple Siamese networks and triplet loss. \citeauthor{WANG2021107785} \citep{WANG2021107785} propose a deep hashing approach using Graph Neural Networks (GNNs), where deep features are extracted from a pre-trained ResNet network.
+Other studies leverage GNNs for cross-modal matching (e.g., text-image retrieval) and multi-label image retrieval, demonstrating improvements when attention mechanisms are introduced \citep{yu2022text,9173783}.
+Contrastive learning and triplet loss have also been applied to enforce neighbourhood consistency in embedding spaces \citep{9353191,yan2020image,draganov2023unexplainable}.
+These approaches highlight the importance of preserving local context, such as adjacency to water or urban density, when organising feature spaces for retrieval and labelling. \citeauthor{8089668} identified a gap between low-level features and high-level semantic concepts \citep{8089668}.
 They proposed a sub-graph matching strategy that emphasizes neighbourhood contexts within segmented images.
 While effective, this approach is computationally expensive \citep{8089668}.
 More recent work \citep{9526616} improves on this by using contrastive loss between Siamese Graph Convolutional Networks (GCNs), replacing sub-graph matching.
 This method applies context-based attention to nodes, enhancing image retrieval performance.
 The key advantage of GCNs is their ability to encode neighbourhood information into each segment through message-passing operations, facilitating more context-aware feature extraction.

-\citeauthor{patel2023manifold} \citep{patel2023manifold} propose a two-dimensional embedding approach to facilitate mass labelling.
-Their method first generates features using an Autoencoder (AE), followed by dimensionality reduction techniques such as t-SNE and UMAP.
-These techniques are useful for preserving local distances between data points when reducing dimensionality, which aids in visualising machine learning results \citep{TimeCluster2019,ConcurrentSelections}.
-In particular, they employ these embeddings to extract, visualise, and label features from images in a two-dimensional space, allowing for easy exploration via interactive tools like pan, zoom, and brushing.
-However, their approach struggles with certain outliers.
-For instance, in their study, the orientation and intensity of textural features caused clouds in satellite imagery to be incorrectly clustered with land and water borders, leading to inaccuracies in labelling.

-\citeauthor{patel2023manifold}'s method is limited by issues of feature misalignment due to a lack of contextual understanding.
-In contrast, we aim to improve the robustness of feature embeddings by integrating \textbf{Graph Neural Networks (GNNs)} and \textbf{context-based attention mechanisms}, which encode neighbourhood relationships and enable the creation of more accurate, context-aware embeddings for satellite imagery.
-Our method mitigates the impact of outliers and provides a more reliable tool for visual labelling, ultimately enhancing both the quality and precision of dataset creation.

-In this paper, we propose an enhanced unsupervised feature extraction method for visual labelling and exploration.
-Specifically, we make the following contributions: